Timonwa/techroadmap/README.md

 ## About The Project

 Tech Roadmap lets you have access to collections of ebooks, videos, articles, guides, etc on different careers in the tech industry including the no-code jobs.
-So if you are looking for resources either for yourself or someone else about the beginning and growing a tech career, then Tech Roadmap is definitely the place to start.
+So if you are looking for resources either for yourself or someone else about beginning and growing a tech career, then Tech Roadmap is definitely the place to start.

 The roadmaps or step-by-step guides are carefully curated for the different Tech Careers listed on our websites.
 And the collections of resources are carefully arranged so that the learner has a guided learning path.